-Here Susan Laurie, Training Manager and Lived Experience Expert at Alcohol Change UK, explains some things you can do to help yourself prepare for opening up to someone about your drinking.
+Watch Susan Laurie, Training Manager and Lived Experience Expert at Alcohol Change UK, as she takes you through some of the things you can do to help yourself prepare for opening up to someone about your drinking.

 Opening up to someone about your alcohol use